lightlace/cpp-docs.de-de/docs/standard-library/regex-traits-class.md

 ### <a name="parameters"></a>Parameter

-`ch` Das zu konvertierende Element.
+*CH* das zu konvertierende Element.

 ### <a name="remarks"></a>Hinweise